vseryakov/alpinejs-app/README.md

   Component classes, this is the registry of all components logic to be used with corresponding templates.
   Only classed derived from `app.AlpineComponent` will be used, internally they are registered with `Alpine.data()` to be reused by name.

+- `$target: "#app-main"`

+  Central app container for rendering main components.

 ### Rendering

 - `app.render(options, dflt)`

-  Show a component, `options` can be a string to be parsed by `parsePath` or an object `{ name, params }`. if no `params.$target` provided a component will be shown inside the main element defined by `app.main`.
+  Show a component, `options` can be a string to be parsed by `parsePath` or an object `{ name, params }`.

+  if no `params.$target` provided a component will be shown inside the main element defined by `app.$target`.

   It returns the resolved component as described in `resolve` method after rendering or nothing if nothing was shown.

   When showing main app the current component is asked to be deleted first by sending an event `prepare:delete`, a component that is not ready to be deleted yet must set the property `event.stop` in the event handler `onPrepareDelete(event)` in order to prevent rendering new component.

-  To explicitly disable history pass `options.nohistory` or `params.$nohistory` otherwise main components are saved automatically by sending the `path:save` event.
+  To explicitly disable history pass `options.$nohistory` or `params.$nohistory` otherwise main components are saved automatically by sending the `path:save` event.

   A component can globally disable history by creating a static property `$nohistory` in the class definition.

+  To disable history all together set `app.$nohistory = true`.

 - `app.resolve(path, dflt)`

   Returns an object with `template` and `component` properties: `{ name, params, template, component }`.

   Calls `app.parsePath` first to resolve component name and params.

+  Passing an object with `template` set will reuse it, for case when template is already resolved.

   The template property is set as:
    - try `app.templates[.name]`